-“I don’t think he had any intention of dropping the weapon” chilling eye-witness account of the Louie’s Grill & Bar at Lake Hefner shooting
+“I don’t think he had any intention of dropping the weapon,” Chilling account of the Lake Hefner shooting

 “A guy jumped out of it and went for the back of his vehicle.
 I just assumed maybe it was an off-duty officer or something like that,” he said.
 “It was just the way he moved, whoever it was.
 He just appeared to be somebody who had some training, some weapon training.”

-Benton pointed the good Samaritan towards the shooter.
+Benton pointed the good Samaritan toward the shooter.

 “I spotted the [shooter] walking north up the sidewalk, and pointed him out to the guy who had the weapon, and then there was another guy who had one,” Benton remembered.
 “They were really screaming.
 They were like, ‘Stop! stop! stop!
 Please!
 Put the gun down!
 Please put the gun down!’
 And I was pointing at him, I was like ‘Down!
 Put it down!
 Put it down!’ and they wound up exchanging fire.”